pattichis/projects/README.md

 One of my students found the Understanding Deep Learning book by Simon J.D.
 Prince to be highly accessible.
 This book can be accessed from [GitHub link](https://udlbook.github.io/udlbook/).

 At UNM, you can openly access the book by Professor Martínez-Ramón who teaches our Deep Learning course.
 His book, co-authored with UNM students alumni, is titled at <i>Deep learning : a practical introduction / Manel Martínez-Ramón, Meenu Ajith, Aswathy Rajendra Kurup</i>.
 You can access it through [link](https://research.ebsco.com/c/kov46v/search/details/j5rkgtpylz?limiters=FT1%3AY&q=Manel%20Martinez-Ramon%20Deep%20Learning).
+If the link does not work, search for it through the [UNM library link](https://library.unm.edu/).

 ## Sample projects